 Honorlock, like any other approved UMD’s third-party service provider, is prohibited from using student data in any way except to carry out the contracted services.
 The information transmitted through these systems belongs to UMD and is governed under the UMD Policy on the Acceptable Use of Information Technology Resources that sets forth standards for responsible and acceptable use of UMD IT resources.
 These resources include computer systems, computer labs, applications, networks, software and files.

-From September 2021 - November 2021 faculty who were interested in integrating Honorlock with their ELMS-Canvas course must engage in a Memorandum of Understanding with DIT which acts as an Honorlock agent.
-The cost of service is $12.50 per student exam session.
+Faculty interested in integrating Honorlock with their ELMS-Canvas course must engage in a Memorandum of Understanding with DIT which acts as an Honorlock agent.
+The cost of service is $16 per student exam session.
 The MOU will identify a KFS number for billing and a department or college representative who can authorize the expenditure.
-From November 2021 - August 2022 there is no longer an MOU needed for using Honorlock since Honorlock is now enabled in all ELMS-Canvas courses.

 Pursuant to Maryland law, students must be given verbal and/or visual notification of recording at the beginning of any session to alert the students that "this activity is being recorded."
 If a participant continues to participate after being notified that the activity is being recorded, their consent to recording is implied.